Assimila/wpl-notebooks/statistics-on-resampled-data.md

 w_i = \frac{1}{\sigma_i^2}
 ```

+Where $\sigma_i$ is the uncertainty of the data value $x_i$ at pixel $i$.
-With the weighted mean
+The weighted mean has the form

 ```math
 \bar{x}_w = \frac{\sum_i w_i x_i}{\sum_i w_i}
 ```

-And the uncertainty on the weighted mean given by
+In the case of independent data the uncertainty on the weighted mean is given by

 ```math
 \sigma_{w}^2 = \frac{1}{\sum_i w_i}
 ```

-However, this is in the case of independent data values.
-This assumption does not hold for spatially resampled data.
+However, for spatially resampled data, this assumption of independence does not hold.

 ## Correlated data

-When data are spatially resampled from the native resolution to a higher resolution, additional pixels are created.
+When data are spatially resampled from the native resolution to a higher resolution, we refer to the original pixels as "native pixels" and the new, higher resolution pixels as "sub-pixels".
 These sub-pixels are not independent of each other, and so the uncertainty on the weighted mean must be adjusted to account for this correlation.

 The full expression for the uncertainty on the weighted mean in the presence of correlated data is given by